 Frequently Asked Questions

 Cornhole is a great game to get everyone engaged!
 Cornhole for Cancer is great for networking & team building opportunities!
-The Scoreholio software, makes it easy to set-up the tournament so that players can either register in set teams or individually and then are matched with different players for all four games.
+The Scoreholio software makes it easy to set-up the tournament so that players can either register in set teams or individually and then are matched with different players for all four games.
 So if you choose this tournament style, you randomly switch partners and get to play with someone different each game.

 Being together is important and cornhole is an activity that can be done safely, outside.
 So, it is a great way to bond people of all ages, skill levels, backgrounds and abilities!
 So, take the initiative to get one organized and bring Cornhole for Cancer to your community.
 This type of event is perfect for schools, sports groups, independent/assisted living facilities, religious groups, service groups, fraternity/sororities, and any other groups that are looking for a family fun activity!

 Once the tournament is up and running, FPS takes care of every detail and will communicate with all participants via email and text.
 We assign teams and courts, organize brackets and ensure that there is registration material for all attendees.
 FPS even provides the tents, tables and monitors so people can take a break from the sun and watch play that is happening.
 Prior to the event, all players will receive detailed instructions and a map of the tournament set up.

-The goal is to raise awareness and funds to support the For Pete’s Sake Cancer Respite Foundation mission and make it worthwhile for us to come and orchestrate your tournament, we recommend a goal of $6,000.
+The goal is to raise awareness and funds to support the For Pete’s Sake Cancer Respite Foundation mission.
+To make it worthwhile for us to come and orchestrate your tournament, we recommend a goal of $6,000.
 At a minimum, we can come if you are able to raise $4,000 with team registrations and other ideas contained in our fundraising kit.
 We will provide you with a detailed fundraising guide and expert advice on ideas that help you reach your goal.

 If you are a high school or college we have created this guide to help you reach your goal.